Law & Order

 Is it any good?

 The show's "ripped from the headlines" mantra makes engaging -- but fictional -- drama.
-Key to the series' success is its first rate cast.
+Key to Law & Order's success is its first rate cast.
 Because of both the subject matter and the details of the courtroom procedures, this is not a show for kids.